 When you choosing a natural shampoo and natural shampoo bar you are likely to see different qualities being advertised such as “SLS free” or “palm oil free” amongst others.
 But why is this a good thing?
 Read on to find out more about these words and what they really mean

 Sodium laureth/lauryl sulphate

 If you see ‘fragrance’ or ‘perfume’ on a shampoo ingredients list it usually refers to a blend of chemicals that are there to give a certain odour to a product.
 In commercial products, more often than not these are man-made synthetic compounds, often petroleum based.
-What actually goes into these combinations is often hidden from us so we have no idea what we are putting on our kin, or hair.
+What actually goes into these combinations is often hidden from us so we have no idea what we are putting on our skin, or hair.
 They not only have a negative impact on your health, drying your skin and hair, but they also have an environmental impact due to their manufacture and also the fact they end up in rivers and oceans when we wash them off.
-Choosing a 100% natural shampoo that is chemical free is a lot kinder not only to our hair but also our planet.
+Choosing a 100% natural shampoo or natural shampoo bar that is chemical free is a lot kinder not only to our hair but also our planet.